Vlkolinec © Juloml

 With a name derived from the Slovak word for 'wolf', the town is set in a picturesque alpine landscape and features around 45 of the distinctive wooden houses, numerous carved wooden statues, and a museum exhibiting the instruments that were used during the construction of the town.
-There is also a Baroque chapel with a wooden belfry to marvel at.
-Vlkolinec is one of Slovakia's premier tourist destinations and not to be missed.
+There is also a Baroque chapel with a wooden belfry.
+Vlkolínec is one of Slovakia's premier tourist destinations and not to be missed.